William John Porritt

-During the Victorian period portraits were a common record of posterity and were often given as gifts in acknowledgment of good service.
+During the Victorian period portraits were a common record created for posterity and were often given as gifts in acknowledgment of good service.
 However, this portrait suggests that it is one to acknowledge a position of stature as the angled seating position and dark unassuming background were common features of this type of painting at the time.
-If the portrait was for personal record and posterity it would have included symbolic items in the background to highlight and boast of his wealth and standing, using symbols of the weaving industry or symbols to highlight his affiliation with the Land and Building Company, which contributed to the expansion of St Annes.
+If the portrait was for personal record and for posterity it would have included symbolic items in the background to highlight and boast of his wealth and standing, using symbols of the weaving industry or symbols to highlight his affiliation with the Land and Building Company, which contributed to the expansion of St Annes.

 The Porritt painting gives an air of officialdom as he is wearing a conservative three-piece suit, which was common in that period.
 The artist has used reflection on the seams of the garment to show the good quality material.
 Porritt is adopting the traditional closed lip stare.
 Charles Dickens was reputed to have said that there were two types of portrait, ‘the serious and the smirk’.
 Portraits often took many sittings so it is no surprise that the portrait is very similar to the photograph of Porritt in office around the1880s, which may have been used as a reference.
 However, the portrait shows Porritt’s beard remarkably longer and wispy.
 The soft lines in his features do not show any signs of stress or worry and his eyes are soft and gentle; an artist’s way of capturing the soft and gentle personality of the sitter.

 The Porritts were one of the most respected families in Helmshore in the mid-1800s, being known as good employers and donating money for the welfare of local people.
 The health of the workforce was important at that time, life expectancy was then only around 50.
 Porritt often sent his workers to St Annes in order to convalesce and organised mill trips using special trains.